Feel free to get in touch with us if you need any help! We’ll be happy to assist you.

 Tier 1 Heroes

 A very consistent pick during the Reaper + Nano Boost meta, her healing and overall ability kit still makes her a must-have even after her recent nerfs.
 Ana’s healing per second is what makes this meta possible to begin with.
-Her Biotic Grenade makes her burst healing that much more effective, and when used offensively it can make or break a team fight.
-Her Sleep Dart, when used well, can and will negate most of the popular Nano Boost targets.
-For all the reasons listed above, we give Ana the SUPER AAA++ grade in Season 3, a must-have in almost every team composition and scenario.
+Her Biotic Grenade makes her burst healing that much more effective, and when used offensively (eg, into Zarya’s Graviton Surge) it can make or break a team fight.
+Her Sleep Dart, in the hands of a competent player, can effectively shut down most ultimates.
+With the recent nerfs to her Biotic Grenade, she’s not as powerful as she used to be, but her kit and utility remains unchanged.

 The one and only true “main tank” in this game.
 Reinhardt is essential to almost every team comp.
 Noticably, Blizzard has tried to make D.Va a more versatile and mobile alternative to Reinhardt, but the pick-rate for Reinhardt just doesn’t seem to be affected.
 IT sounds like we’re stating the obvious here, but Reinhardt’s shield is the only thing that can consistently protect a team of 6 players from incoming projectiles and damage.
 Not picking up this hero means your team will always have an ultimate disadvantage.
 Naturally, Reinhardt fits into the top tier of any Overwatch tier list, and has been in this position for as long as we can remember.